Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/membership.md

 Otherwise, the element is **definitely not** in the filter.

-Assume we\'re checking an item like \'Mexico City\' which hashes to (1, 7).
+Assume we're checking an item like 'Mexico City' which hashes to (1, 7).

 In this case, even though we did not add `Mexico City` to the set, the